 As immigrants, they built a life together from nothing; raised a family, strong and determined to live life fully.
 He was her rock.
 When he died, the Alzheimer's unfolded and so the horror story began.

 If you haven’t been there you could never imagine what being a caregiver means.
 But to give you a shortlist, it means being called all hours of the day or night with conversations that make no sense, issues that require you drop everything and rush off to help, trips to the emergency room as you draw endless amounts of energy from a place in your self that you never knew you had.
 It means being the target of angry hurtful outbursts and witnessing heart-wrenching inexplicable behavior to a steady decline of being unable to dress, feed or care for your self.
 It means being patient and compassionate and feeling guilty for lapses in your care as you fight exhaustion and depression.

 For me this was the hardest, my mom was an incredible homemaker, a talented seamstress, meticulous about her appearance and always stylishly chic.
 She was independent, intelligent and loving.
 I just couldn’t believe what was happening to her.

-The trauma is widespread, as long after the caring is over the horrors of Alzheimer’s destruction remains with caregivers, children and grandchildren.
+The trauma is widespread, as long after the caring is over the horrors of Alzheimer’s destruction remain with caregivers, children and grandchildren.
 My Alzheimer’s story is over but there are many others with similar stories to tell.
-That’s why creating awareness, raising funding and giving support on all levels is so important.
-For Alzheimer caregivers, the nightmare never completely ends.
+That’s why raising funding and giving support on all levels is so important.
+For Alzheimer's caregivers, the nightmare never completely ends.